Council Tax - What to do when someone dies

 This page provides information about who to contact and what to do when someone dies in respect of your Council Tax, as well as council tax discounts and exemptions that may be applicable.

 Notifying the council tax office when someone has died will not be one of the most pressing details to be addressed with the many other arrangements that have to be made.
 However, as soon as possible, a friend, relative or solicitor of the deceased should notify the council tax office about the death of an occupant of the property.
-If the deceased was in receipt of either Housing Benefit or Local Council Tax Benefit please also contact the Benefit section.
+If the deceased was in receipt of either Housing Benefit or Local Council Tax Benefit please also complete the Change in Circumstances form.

 This guide contains basic information about council tax.
 If you require more comprehensive information please contact us.